vicmatei/CthulEngine-Raycaster/README.md

 You just need to link the SDL2 library and include the (ProjectRoot/inc/) directory.
 That's it.
 This is just easier and requires minimum modifications.

+DON'T FORGET TO REWRITE THE PATH SO THAT IT CORRESPONDS THIS IS JUST AN EXAMPLE !

 ~~~Makefile
 id=game.exe
 fwkPath=/Users/User/Library/Frameworks/